safing/web/privacy/index.md

 **Customer Support:**
-Safing ICS Technologies GmbH run customer support services for its users, customer support covers all aspects of the services provided, including and not limited to: accounts, Portmaster, SPN, General enquiries, and questions about our policies etc. the information received, gathered, collected and held whilst running this service is as
+Safing ICS Technologies GmbH run customer support services for its users, customer support covers all aspects of the services provided, including and not limited to: accounts, Portmaster, SPN, general enquiries and questions about our policies etc. The information received, gathered, collected and held whilst running this service is as
 follows:

 - **Emails**, received by Safing ICS Technologies GmbH, to aid enquiries and for future reference.